EvitaKnits/cerebral-cipher/README.md

 The final approach creates copies of the current game colours and current guess being evaluated and changes the copy of the values after feedback has been provided for them.
 This means each code circle gets a single feedback circle every time and doesn't confuse the situation where they're being checked multiple times.

+I made one last tweak, to fix my transposition error where I got my guess and game colour array names in the wrong place and therefore used the wrong word indicating this has been dealt with (null instead of done).
+This can be seen in [this commit](https://github.com/EvitaKnits/cerebral-cipher/commit/5c01cc1b02fc086c10165c61c5d06c8b44cb7605).

 #### Bug Three

 **Issue**